EricThomson/pandastim/readme.md

       - Example if it will be helpful

 #### Acknowledgments
 The panda3d developers are a generous bunch, and answered dozens of questions about the basic mechanics of how panda3d works.
-Special shout-out to rdb.
+Special shout-out to rdb, one of the developers of panda3d, who provided amazing help figuring out the nitty-gritty details of how things work.